-Extremely powerful yet incredibly light and compact, the ZBook Studio G4 mobile workstation, HP’s worksation ultrabook is a great choice for those looking for a machine that will go anywhere without weighing you down, yet is still capable of delivering an incredible workstation experience for those who simply don’t want to sacrifice power for mobility such as 3D animators, visual effect artists, video editors and music producers.
+Extremely powerful yet incredibly light and compact, the ZBook Studio G4 mobile workstation, HP’s workstation ultrabook is a great choice for those looking for a machine that will go anywhere without weighing you down.
+Yet is still capable of delivering an incredible workstation experience for those who simply don’t want to sacrifice power for mobility such as 3D animators, visual effect artists, video editors and music producers.

 I created a video version of this review which is you can view below.

 HP’s family of ZBook mobile workstations include several different models depending on your needs.
 At the high end of the family are the ZBook 17 and the ZBook 15.
 They’re the machines to get if you’re looking for the topmost levels of performance and expandability.
 They offer the best CPUs and GPUs, most storage and fastest processors and are the ZBooks recommended if you plan to work on VR projects, high resolution filmmaking or other advanced scenarios.
 They also happen to be the largest and priciest machines in the ZBook line.